lawrence-matsuoka/hexfml/README.md

 Etymology: Hex + SFML not hex + the acronym fml that has a much different meaning, but definitely reflects the development experience so far.
 I really enjoyed the combinatorial game theory class I took this semester and I wanted to try making one of the games we learned about in class.
 This is not an analysis of Hex in any way.

+This entire code base is definitely a huge learning experience in C++ and in SFML.
+There are definitely many areas that are messy and other areas that I didn't realize there was a better way to organize it until I realized much later.
+I will probably not be going back to improve those areas the code is always free to fork and improve upon.

 ## Learning outcomes
 - C++
 - Game development